aavegotchi/aavegotchi-wiki/posts/en/dao.md

 * **Medium votes:** Quorum of 10%.
 These votes are intended for decisions that may have some notable effect on the meta (e.g. introducing a new game item, allocating XP to some item or event, changing something about an Aavegotchi that does not affect its rarity score).

 * **Galaxy votes:** Quorum of 20%.
 These votes are intended for major decisions that have significant effects on the meta and wider Aavegotchi ecosystem (e.g. a new Haunt, changing something about an Aavegotchi that affects its rarity score).

+## Vote Differentials

+Vote differentials are the difference between the top two options, and are indicative of whether or not a reasonable consensus has been achieved.

+Here is an example Core Proposal with 3 options:

+* Option A receives 25%
+* Option B receives 35%
+* Option C receives 40%.

+The required Vote Differential is 5% (the difference between Option C [40%] and Option B [35%]).

+This would not be enough to achieve consensus, thus the Proposal is not implemented.

+Typically, the more options a vote has, the higher Vote Differential it requires to demonstrate that true consensus has been reached.

+For COCOON, we will begin with the following Vote Differential parameters, and course correct if necessary:

+2 Options — 10% VD

+3 Options — 15% VD

+4 Options — 20% VD

 ## Creating Signal Proposals